Economic and Political Overview

 Type of State

-Zimbabwe is a democratic republic.
+Zimbabwe is a presidential republic.

 Executive Power

-Executive power is held by the President, the head of state and head of government, who is elected for a five-year term.
+Executive power is held by the President, the head of state and the head of government, who is elected for a five-year term.
 The President appoints the members of his Cabinet.
 The President is elected by direct universal suffrage and is assisted by a Vice-President.
 Under the new constitution, adopted after the presidential elections of 2013, the post of Prime Minister has been abolished.

 Legislative Power